 The UT has students working and/or studying abroad on a continuous basis.
 We have an obligation to support the academic well-being of students who are abroad, as well as to assist with their personal security and safety.
 When posted on international assignments, studying or working abroad, there is a risk that UT students may find themselves confronted by a calamity (such as a flood, a coup d’état, earthquake, tsunami or political unrest) and are either affected by the immediate disaster or by an emotional state of distress.
 To cater to this group, the UT has formed the Calamity Service - Abroad.

 SOIR is the first port of call in case of a calamity abroad involving our student(s) and acts upon the Dutch Ministry of Foreign Affairs' advisory notices, WHO, RIVM, ECDC, CDC news alerts and several private alert portals.
-We provide students with pre-departure information as well as, one-on-one sessions with safety and health and safety advice prior and during their study abroad experience and upon their return the Netherlands.
-We are liaison between faculties and student.
-We are a partner of the central crises team.
+We provide students with pre-departure information as well as, one-on-one sessions with health and safety advice.
+Advice is provided to students before and during their study abroad experience and upon their return the Netherlands.
+We act as a liaison between faculties and students, and as a partner of the central crisis team.
 We support our students with the Calamity Service - Abroad phone number (24/7) and e-mail service.